MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-any-index-function.md

 ms.reviewer: atefsawaed
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 08/19/2021
+ms.date: 12/22/2021
 ---
 # has_any_index()

-Searches the string for items specified in the array and returns the position in the array of the first item found in the string.
+Searches the string for items specified in the array and returns the position in the array of the first item found in the string. `has` searches for indexed terms, where a [term](datatypes-string-operators.md#what-is-a-term) is 3 or more characters.
+If you look for a term that is less than three characters, the query scans the values in the column, which is slower than looking up the term in the term index.

 ## Syntax